RamSailopal/nodeVistA/README.md

 # nodeVISTA

-This is a VISTA system based on Node.js ("_nodeVISTA_"). _nodeVISTA_ is not a new distribution of VISTA.
-It is a FOIA VISTA configured for a demonstration hospital for testing, development, and related projects.
+This is a VISTA system based on Node.js ("_nodeVISTA_").
+_nodeVISTA_ is a FOIA VISTA configured for a demonstration hospital for testing, development, and related projects.

 * [nodeVISTA Docker](https://github.com/CloudVistA/nodevista/tree/main/setupDocker#docker-for-nodevista)